Herman Nohl: "Pedagogical reference"

+"Pedagogical love"

-In doing so, Nohl resisted a sexual valuation of this love relationship (Liebesverhältnisses) between educator and pupil.
-Rather, it should become a passion (Leidenschaft) for the pupil's talents and therefore much more than the sexual aspect.
-He advocated a form of platonic love or pedagogical Eros, which aims to draw out the potential of adolescents, to recognize their individuality, to promote it and at the same time to ensure that they remain socially acceptable.
+Nohl resisted a sexual valuation of this love relationship ("Liebesverhältnisses") between educator and pupil.
+Rather, he thought it should become a passion ("Leidenschaft") for the pupil's talents and therefore much more than any sexual aspect.
+He advocated a form of platonic love or pedagogical eros which aims to draw out the potential of adolescents, to recognize their individuality, to promote it, and at the same time to ensure that they remain socially acceptable.

 The true love of the teacher is the elevating love and not the desiring love [...]
 The pedagogical love for the child is the love for his ideal [...]
 Thus pedagogical love demands empathy for the child and his dispositions, for the possibilities of his image, always with a view to his perfect life.